-Our researchers review Local Wellness Policies from public districts, charters and private schools that participate in federally sponsored nutrition programs.
-Participating districts, charters, and private schools are mandated to have a Local Wellness Policy.
+Our researchers review Local School Wellness Policies from public districts, charters and private schools that participate in federally sponsored nutrition programs.
+Participating districts, charters, and private schools are mandated to have a Local School Wellness Policy.
+We reviewed policies from before and after the publication of the Final Rule of the Healthy, Hunger Free Kids Act.
 The goal of this evaluation project is to inform policy decisions at the district and school level by providing evaluation data and tools for success.

 The WellSAT was developed by researchers at the University of Connecticut Rudd Center for Food Policy and Obesity.

 You can evaluate your own policy and find out more about the WellSAT 2.0 tool at www.wellsat.org.

 To evaluate whether updated local school wellness policies addressed different aspects of the 2016 Healthy, Hunger Free Kids Act, we assigned WellSAT items to different parts of the mandates.

 For a mandate to be noted as “Partially or Fully Addressed” your district’s policy must have included language that addressed at least one of the bullet points under each mandate (see below).
 If we couldn’t find language that met any of these criterion, we marked that mandate as “Not Addressed.”
 Click on each of the Federal Mandates to view assigned policy language.

 + Nutrition Education Nutrition education teaches behavior focused skills and may be offered as part of a comprehensive, standards-based program designed to provide students with the knowledge and skills necessary to safeguard their health and make positive choices regarding food and nutrition.